Abneco/ja/README.md

 ### Tests and benchmarks

-For white-box tests, keep the tests and their resources alongside the implementation:
+For white-box tests, you can keep tests and their resources alongside the implementation:

 ```text
 com.example.application/